czue/bluesky-comments/README.md

 <div id="bluesky-comments"></div>
 ```

-You can use whatever id you want, but it has to match the value used in `BlueskyComments.init`
+You can use whatever id you want, but it has to match the container id used in the `getElementById` call
-in the later steps.
+in the usage step.

 ### 2. Add the CSS files